|Hannah Arendt: Rethinking the Political

 Week 5: Arendt on Eichmann and Evil (Arendt, Eichmann in Jerusalem: A Report on the Banality of Evil)

-David Peritz has a DPhil in Politics from Oxford University, where his studies were supported by a Marshall Scholarship.
+David Peritz has a Doctor of Philosophy in Politics from Oxford University, where his studies were supported by a Marshall Scholarship.
 He is Co-Chair of the Politics Department at Sarah Lawrence College, and a regular visiting faculty member in the Master of Arts of Liberal Studies program at Dartmouth.
 He has also taught at UC Berkeley, Harvard, Cornell and Deep Springs, and was a visiting scholar at Erasmus University in Rotterdam and the London School of Economics.
 His research specialization is modern and contemporary political philosophy, especially contemporary theories of democracy and justice and their relations to issues of diversity and inequality

 This class is 2.5 hours per week for 5 weeks.